 India swore in a new Vice-President on Friday (31 August) as the country prepares for new elections.

-India swore in a new Vice-President on Friday (31 August) as the country prepares for new elections.
+Background: India swore in a new Vice-President on Friday (31 August) as the country prepares for new elections.
 Former Chief Justice Minister Mohammed Hidayatullah became India's sixth Vice President, succeeding Mr. Basappa Danappa Jatti, who relinquished his office at the end of his five term.
 India's feuding political parties, now in the midst of electioneering, temporarily submerged their differences earlier to unanimously agree on the appointment of Mr. Hidayatullah, a Moslem.

 The investiture was held in new Delhi, the Ashoka Hall of Rashtrapati Bhavan, with various members of the cabinet, the opposition and the military in attendance.
 Prime Minister Charan Singh spoke with Mr. Hidayatullah before the ceremony.
 The oath of office was administered by president Sanjive Reddy.
 The new Vice President is usually chosen by an electoral college, but this election become unnecessary as all political parties unanimously approved the choice.